Indicator Level

 1) Take advantage of the useful guidance provided in WFP's slides on using the FCS indicator - see below.

-7) The Food Consumption Score (FCS) is a proxy indicator of households’ current food security status, reflecting dietary diversity, food consumption frequency, and the relative nutritional value of consumed food groups.
+8) The Food Consumption Score (FCS) is a proxy measure of households’ current food security status, reflecting dietary diversity, food consumption frequency, and the relative nutritional value of consumed food groups.
 However, the FCS does not directly measure dietary quality or nutrient adequacy.
-To assess the nutritional quality of household diets, use the Food Consumption Score – Nutritional Quality Analysis (FCS-N).
-The FCS-N builds on the FCS to highlight the frequency of consumption of foods rich in vitamin A, protein, and haem iron.
-When possible, report FCS and FCS-N together to provide a more comprehensive picture of food security and diet quality.
+The Food Consumption Score – Nutritional Quality Analysis (FCS-N) helps in capturing how often households consume foods rich in vitamin A, protein, and heme iron.
+When possible, report FCS and FCS-N together to provide a more comprehensive picture of food security and diet quality; strengthening the FCS by revealing the micronutrient patterns.
 Guidance on using FCS-N is provided in the document below.

 9) BHA phrases the indicator differently, as "percent of households with poor, borderline, and acceptable Food Consumption Score (FCS)", and recommends also reporting results on mean, median, confidence interval and population (number of households).
 BHA applies a 9-food-group version of the FCS, which slightly differs from the WFP methodology in how some food groups are combined or separated.
 Use the BHA version where donor guidance requires it.